ULL-ESIT-PL/babel-learning/doc/nicolo-howto-talk/README.md

 ## Larger Chainings with more than one dot

+At minute [34:08](https://youtu.be/UeVq_U5obnE?t=2052) Nicolo considers

+> But what if we have more than one nested property?

-At minute [34:08](https://youtu.be/UeVq_U5obnE?t=2052) Nicolo considers the case of a larger chain of optional properties like `a?.x.y.z` whose Babel AST is like follows:
+This is the case of a larger chain of optional properties like `a?.x.y.z` whose Babel AST is like follows:

 `➜  babel-learning git:(34m08s) ✗ compast -blp 'a?.x.y.z' | yq '.program.body[0].expression'`
 ```json